Use cases

 - I’m a developer and I want to list memberships for any company that has installed my app. -> Use App API keys

-- I’m a developer using whop for platforms I want to retrieve payment details for payments made to a sub merchant of my platform. -> Use Company API keys of the main “platform” company.
+- I’m a developer using whop for platforms I want to retrieve payment details for payments made to a connected account of my platform. -> Use Company API keys of the main “platform” company.

 Access to different features of our api is controlled by a fine-grained permission system, allowing you to implement strong security practices in your applications.